thebeginning-life/thebeginning-life.github.io/content/Mark/how-to-understand-mark.md

 date: 2020-01-01
 title: "How to understand Mark"
 cover: "https://unsplash.it/400/300/?random?BigTest"  # Fix cover art
 categories:
-    - Getting Started
     - About
 tags:
 ---
 (theme "The Beginning")
 In his very first verse Mark offers an astonishing claim: That his book is the **beginning** of the Good News about Jesus, God's son.

 Yet, a Western reader could easily be forgiven for wondering how Mark's collection of stories reflects **good news** for **us** to accept, adopt, and apply today.

 So let's ask: